aureamunoz/instaquarm/upload-service/README.md

 - Go to the root directory
 - Open IDEA

-### Crate a Pictures microservice accessing a Postgresql database
+### Create a Pictures microservice accessing a Postgresql database

 - Update Quarkus version to 3.0.0.CR2
 - Launch dev mode: `quarkus dev`